EDUCBA Logo

 • Data Science is mining large amounts of structured and unstructured data to identify patterns.

-• Data Science includes a combination of programming, statistical skills, Machine Learning algorithms.
+• Data Science includes programming, statistical skills, and Machine Learning algorithms.

 • Data Science is the art and science of extracting actionable insight from raw data.
-We can define data science as a multidisciplinary blend of data inference, algorithm development, and technology in order to solve analytically complex problems.
+Data science is a multidisciplinary blend of data inference, algorithm development, and technology to solve analytically complex problems.

-• Mining large amounts of structured and unstructured data to identify patterns can help an organization rein in costs, increase efficiencies, recognize new market opportunities and increase the organization’s competitive advantage.
+• Mining large amounts of structured and unstructured data to identify patterns can help an organization rein costs, increase efficiencies, recognize new market opportunities, and increase the organization’s competitive advantage.

-• Data scientist work depends on a requirement, business needs, market requirement and exploring more business from black data.
+• Data scientist work depends on a requirement, business needs, market requirements, and exploring more business from black data.

 Data Analytics

-• Data analytics deals less in AI, machine learning, and predictive modeling, and more with viewing historical data in context.
+• Data analytics deals less with AI, machine learning, and predictive modeling and more with viewing historical data in context.

 • Data analysts are not commonly responsible for building statistical models or deploying machine learning tools.

-• Comparing data assets against organizational hypotheses is a common use case of data analytics, and the practice tends to be focused on business and strategy.
+• Comparing data assets against organizational hypotheses is an everyday use case of data analytics, and the practice tends to be focused on business and strategy.

-• Data Analysts are less likely to be versed in big data settings.
+• Data Analysts are less likely to be versed in extensive data settings.

 • Data Analysts wrangle data that are either localized or smaller in footprint.